Grant Writing Tips

 - Will you be submitting as a co-PI?

-- Are you and your co-Pi(s) at the same institution in difference colleges/units?
+- Are you and your co-PI(s) at the same institution in different colleges or units?

 - Read the grant guidelines to find out who will be considered for this grant.

 - Note that if you plan to sell your project/research and/or charge for admission to events, you may not be eligible for some grants.

 - Pay close attention to whether or not this grant is for individuals or (non-profit) organizations (UND is a non-profit organization and can serve as an umbrella organization to other organizations on campus, but pay close attention to see if institutions of higher education are eligible or not).